FAQ’S

 At any time after the complaint is filed, the parties may agree to resolve the complaint though a predetermination settlement agreement.
 Mediation may also be an option.
 The complainant may also request to withdraw their case from our office to seek a right to sue in circuit court, which will end our administrative process.

 After the investigation is complete, the Executive Director will either find (1) insufficient evidence to support a finding of discrimination; or (2) reasonable cause to believe that discrimination occurred.
 If insufficient evidence is determined, the Executive Director will issue the complainant a Right to Sue in state court.
-If reasonable cause is determined, HCRC attorneys will attempt to conciliate the case or will litigate the complaint.
+If reasonable cause is determined, the HCRC enforcement attorneys will first attempt to conciliate or settle the case, but if that is unsuccessful, will litigate the complaint through an administrative hearings process.

 The investigation stage may take a while, so please keep our office updated if your address or telephone number changes.